You’ll use a sample audio file from an Arm demo repository on GitHub:

 variable.

-You are now ready to move on to the next step: you have an audio signal that has been split into overlapping blocks, and processing will occur on those blocks.
+By running that last block, you have an audio signal that has been split into overlapping blocks.